Benchmarks

 Methodology

-Each command was timed with time (wall-clock) on a warm filesystem (second run, after OS page-cache is populated).
+Each command was timed with time (wall-clock) on a warm filesystem (page cache pre-populated by cat-ing the source file first).
 Disk is NVMe SSD.
-NB: the first cold run will be slower due to filesystem and page-cache effects.

 | Command | Concepts | Output size | Wall time | Notes |